Iceland car rental Show menu

 Choosing a Rental Car in Iceland

 The first thing that you have to think about when renting a car in Iceland is what kind of car you’re going to choose.
-This is because you will find a wide range of cars, SUVs and even minibuses for rental in Iceland at varying price points.
-You might consider opting for the cheapest option, but there are some things you should consider.
+This is because you will find a wide range of cars, SUVs and even minibuses for hire in Iceland at varying price points.
+While the obvious choice is to base your decision on price, there are several important factors you shouldn’t ignore.

 Type of Rental